Yunhui1998/TOFA/README.md

 ## Gantt

 We test TOFA on JSP instances in [OR-LIBRARY](http://people.brunel.ac.uk/~mastjjb/jeb/orlib/files/jobshop1.txt), and generate the corresponding Gantt chart.
 You can jump to the results via the link below.
+Note that either clicking on the **image** or the **title** will bring you to the corresponding Gantt chart.

 ### FT